 - The $55 Golden Bud pass alone gives you entry into all MardiGrass events over the weekend but no campsite.

-If you’re not buying a pass which includes camping then you can try to get accommodation in Nimbin itself, however this gets booked out extremely quickly so you can try to get accommodation in Byron Bay and then catch a bus to Nimbin.
-There is still availability (at the moment) at The Arts Factory Lodge over this weekend… book quickly to avoid disappointment.
+If you’re not buying a pass which includes camping then you can try to get accommodation in Nimbin itself, however this gets booked out extremely quickly so you can get accommodation in Byron Bay and then catch a bus to Nimbin.
+There is still availability (at the moment) at The Arts Factory Lodge and at Nomads Byron Bay over this weekend… book quickly to avoid disappointment.